 Even though time is short, publishing bad quality content just to meet deadlines is not worth it.
 In addition, knowing that our target audience has access to myriad of articles on the internet, it is very unlikely that he will comply with ours.

 It can be complicated to take into account all aspects when we create a post and worse if the amount of articles you create is high.
 There are many important things that we can not ignore if we want to create the perfect post.

 To be sure that nothing escapes you and that each of the articles you offer to your readers is useful and complete, we have prepared a summary of all the aspects that you should keep in mind when you create a new post.
 Save this article and make sure you’ve completed this checklist before publishing a content in your blog.

 How to write the perfect blog post

 Every great post begins with a title that catches the reader’s attention, which leads him to click to read it and get more information.
-The time of attention of users on the Internet is very short, so the title of the article is one of the first elements that makes the reader decide to enter to the content and keep reading.
+Attention span of users on the Internet is very short, so the title of the article is one of the first elements that makes the reader decide to open the content and keep reading.
 So we have to take advantage of the great opportunity that the title gives us in the articles that we create.
-We tell you how to create a good title:
+The following points will help you:

 Propose ideas on a general title

 Start with a title in mind and work with many possible ideas that will shape the title until it is really interesting.
 It is about starting with a general theme and generating ideas from that topic.

 For example, if we are going to write about “content marketing”, we need to think about a general title to work on.
 This title will depend on the format of the content that we are going to write, which can be a list, a guide, an educational article, etc. Brainstorm several titles to get the most successful.
 In this case, some ideas to work on could be:

 Once you have an approximate idea with which you wish to continue, it is time for the keywords.